 Played with in Kamen Rider Dragon Knight.
 Defeated Riders are "Vented" (trapped between dimensions), which is treated as a Fate Worse Than Death.
 Later it turns out that it's supposed to be a good thing, preventing the Riders from being killed; it only became a virtual prison when the Riders' leader, who has the power to bring them back, was incapacitated.

 Averted in Yu-Gi-Oh! episode 13.
 Tristan says "According to this, I'm dead!"

 There is also the four-episode duel between Yugi and a Marik-controlled Joey in which the loser would be dragged to the bottom of the sea.
 While the words "die" and "death" remain unspoken, the explicit threat of drowning remains throughout.
 To compare, most duels in the series have the penalty of death swapped out for eternal banishment to the shadow realm.

 Pragmatic Adaptation: A handful of the changes made by 4Kids were simply typical Saturday morning censorship where anyone trying to air the same shows would have made the same changes.
-This is why even the episodes of One Piece that Funimation aired edited out Sanji's cigarette, booze, some of the violence, and many of the guns.
+This is why even the episodes of One Piece that Funimation aired on Cartoon Network had Sanji's cigarette, booze, some of the violence, and many of the guns still edited out.